TheD2Lab/Ontology_Visualization_Study/README.md

 In an example use case, a browser-based eye tracking study is designed to compare three interactive visualizations in their support to users who are new to ontological relations in OWL such as unionOf, complementOf, disjointWith, and intersectionOf.
 The study presents a website showing a list of tasks that a user completes with the support of three different visualizations.
 During their interactions with the given visualizations, their eye gaze is automatically recorded.

-To view this example study , open (e.g., by simply dragging) the file "ontology_study.html" in a web browser.
+To view this example study, open (e.g., by simply dragging) the file "ontology_study.html" in a web browser.

 ## 4. Defining AOIs